Z.ai GLM-5 vs MiniMax M2.5 vs Kimi K2.5: Ultimate 2026 Comparison Guide

 | Direct API Access | ✅ Available | ✅ Available | ✅ Via Moonshot |

-Analysis: Z.ai GLM offers the broadest native integration support.
-All three platforms work well with major coding tools, but Z.ai's extensive compatibility and caching optimization give it an edge for developers using multiple tools.
+Analysis: Z.ai GLM offers the broadest native integration with 20+ tools.
+All three work with major coding tools.

 Multimodal Capabilities